guidefari/here_hugo/content/book/team-topologies.md

 - [Platform stories from ING bank](/ing-bank)
 - [The Platform and Program Split at Uber](https://newsletter.pragmaticengineer.com/p/the-platform-and-program-split-at)

+### Thinnest Viable Platform

+- What’s the thinnest platform that could work?
+- If your org decides “we use AWS”, your thinnest viable platform can be something as small as a wiki page saying “these are the 5 AWS services that we use for ABCD”

 # Team interaction modes
 The book highlights that "Well defined interactions are key to effective teams"